Services & Affiliations

 The centre is staffed by RNs, RAHPS and Doctors who have a strong background in providing clinical care.
 Specific programs are conducted regularly.
 These target men’s health, women’s health, child and maternal health, sexual health, and chronic disease management.
 Health promotion and education is significant in all these, focusing on substance misuse and excessive alcohol consumption, nutrition, smoking and physical activity.

 Binjari are actively involved in the Community Development Programme (CDP).
-CDP is a remote employment and community development service and management of the program has been contracted to the Roper Gulf Regional Council.
+CDP is a remote employment and community development service and management of the program has been contracted to Rise Ventures.
 The CDP supports job seekers in remote Australia to build skills, address barriers and contribute to their communities through a range of flexible activities.
 It is designed around the unique social and labour market conditions found in remote Australia and is an essential part of the Australian Government’s agenda for increasing employment and breaking the cycle of welfare dependency.

 The CDP is flexible and focused on local decision making and local solutions.
 Under the CDP, job seekers with activity requirements are expected to do up to 25 hours per week of work-like activities that benefit their community.
 The CDP offers a broad range of flexible activities to not only increase job seekers’ skills but also contribute to their community.